emaverick2001/PersonalPortfolio/src/content/blog/gpu-passthrough-on-nixos.md

 IOMMU Group .:
 ```

-It was because I needed to enable VT-d (Intel's IOMMU) in the BIOS.
-After doing
+I needed to enable VT-d (Intel's IOMMU) in the BIOS.
+After doing so, the output
-so, the output of each command looked better!
+of each command looked better!

 Kernel messages: